 (See more prices of marijuana as reported by the United Nations.)

-(See more prices submitted by readers of Havocscope.)
+(See more prices reported by readers of Havocscope.)

 Source: User submitted data, received on May 7, 2014.